 Charne came over to play a few times.
-My mom - who baked everything from scratch - bought us a boxed cake mix to bake every time.
-Then one day Charne rang the doorbell, escorted by her mother, as usual.
+My mom - who always baked everything from scratch - bought us a boxed cake mix to bake every time, to keep us occupied.
+One day my mom forgot.
+Charne rang the doorbell, escorted by her mother, as usual.
 At the door I confessed: We don't have cake today!
 And Charne turned on her heel and marched back up the the garden path and through the big doors in the high white wall, and out of my life.

-This cake is Nigel Slater's with my usual, interfering tweaks.
+This cake is inspired by Nigel Slater with my usual, interfering tweaks.
 I read about it in The Guardian.
 The photograph made me hungry (it also made the cake look as though the oven may have been too hot!).
 He calls it a cake for midsummer.
 I call it incredible.
-His recipe is wonderful, if super rich.
+His recipe is wonderful, if super- rich.

-I changed the quantities to less butter, with the addition of some milk (in other versions I have also used yogurt), and I upped the blueberry content.
+I use less butter, add milk (in other versions I have also used yogurt), and I upped the blueberry content.
+I have made this with gooseberries, and raspberries, too.

-I used a hand whisk, as I have no electric mixer.
+I use to make this with a hand whisk, as I had no electric mixer.
 In Brooklyn you are not allowed to have electric mixers, and in fact a churn is preferred for making your own butter from the cow on your roof.

 Peach and Almond Cake with Blueberries